Challenges and Practices of Deep Learning Model Reengineering: A Case Study on Computer Vision: Background and Related Work

 \subsection{Reengineering in Machine Learning and Deep Learning}

 Historically, \emph{software reengineering} referred to replicating, understanding, or improving an existing implementation~\citep{SEReengineering}.
 This process arises from needs including optimization, adaptation, and enhancement~\citep{Jarzabek1993SWReengineering4Reusability, Byrne1992ConceptualFoundation4SWReengineering, Tucker2010CaseStudyinSWREengineering}.
 Today, we observe that ML and DL engineers are reusing, replicating, adapting, and enhancing existing models to understand the algorithms and improve their implementation~\citep{Amershi2019SE4MLCaseStudy, Alahmari2020RepeatabilityofDLModels}.
 The maintainers of major ML frameworks, including TensorFlow and Pytorch, store reengineered models within official GitHub repositories~\citep{TFMGGithub, TorchVisionGithub}.
-Many engineering companies, including Amazon~\citep{Amazon2018MLModelManagementChallenge}, Google~\citep{Intro2TFMG}, and Meta~\citep{FacebookAIReproducibility} are engaged in forms of \emph{ and DL reengineering}.
+Many engineering companies, including Amazon~\citep{Amazon2018MLModelManagementChallenge}, Google~\citep{Intro2TFMG}, and Meta~\citep{FacebookAIReproducibility} are engaged in forms of \emph{DL reengineering}.
 For example, Google sponsors the TensorFlow Model Garden which provides ``a centralized place to find code examples for state-of-the-art models and reusable modeling libraries''~\citep{Intro2TFMG}.
-Many research papers use PyTorch because it is easy to learn and has been rapidly adopted in research community, but many companies prefer TensorFlow versions because of it provides better visualization and robust deployment~\citep{Ryan2023PytorchvsTF}.
-ML reengineering has received much attention in the research community~\citep{Huston2018AIfacesReproducibilityCrisis, Pineau2020, Gundersen2018ReproducibilityinAI, Gundersen2018onReproducibleAI}.
-Pineau \etal noted three needed characteristics for ML software: reproducibility, re-usability, and robustness.
-They also proposed two problems regarding reproducibility: an insufficient exploration of experimental variables, and the need for proper documentation~\citep{Pineau2020}.
-Gundersen \etal surveyed 400 AI publications, and indicated that documentation facilitates reproducibility.
-They proposed a reproducibility checklist~\citep{Gundersen2018ReproducibilityinAI, Gundersen2018onReproducibleAI}.
-Chen \etal highlights that the reproducibility of DL models is still a challenging task as of 2022~\citep{Chen2022TowardsTrainingReproducibleDLModels}.
-Consequently, the characteristics of the reengineering process are significant for both practitioners~\citep{DeterminedAIReproducibility, FacebookAIReproducibility} and researchers~\citep{MLReproducibilityChallengeSpring2021, CMUMLReproducibility}.
+Many research papers use PyTorch because it is easy to learn and has been rapidly adopted in research community, but many companies prefer TensorFlow versions because of it provides better visualization and robust deployment~\citep{Ryan2023PytorchvsTF}. \new{Our work identified the differences between traditional software reengineering and DL reengineering process, in terms of the goals and its causal factors.} \new{In this work we conceptualize reengineering a DL model and developing a new DL model as distinct engineering activities.
+These activities do overlap in some ways.
+Reengineering involves refining an existing DL model implementation for improved performance, such as modifying architecture or tuning hyperparameters.
+Conversely, developing a new DL model usually involves building a model from scratch, potentially drawing upon high-level concepts or algorithms from existing models but not directly modifying their code.
+A prime example of the blurred boundary is seen in \href{https://github.com/ultralytics/yolov5}{\code{ultralytics/yolov5}}, where significant enhancements to a replication of \href{https://github.com/ultralytics/yolov3}{YOLOv3} codebase led to models considered ``new'' \new{(the YOLOv5 model).}} \new{We highlight that adapting and enhancing can sometimes be considered as developing a new DL model, specifically when a model from one domain is adapted to another domain.
+In this study, such adaptation is considered as part of the reengineering process.} \new{However, despite the overlap between reengineering and developing new models, our failure study results reveal distinct patterns of issues and challenges faced in these two engineering activities, highlighting the importance of treating them as separate tasks with unique considerations.}